- What We Do

 Peter Khaemba is a Grants Manager in USAID’s Development Innovation Ventures (DIV) program.
 Prior to DIV, Peter worked for other U.S. federal agencies, including Department of Energy and Environmental Protection Agency.
 Also, he served 5 years of active duty with the U.S. Navy.
 Peter holds a PhD in Energy, Environmental Science and Economics from North Carolina Agricultural & Technical State University, and has authored several international journal publications.
 He has previously lived in Kenya where he worked for various corporations, including Kenya Revenue Authority, and Kenya Power & Lighting Company.

-Norma Altshuler is a Presidential Management Fellow at Development Innovation Ventures, where for the past two years she has contributed to the strategic and operational development of the program, managed several partnerships, and co-led the team's evaluation and advisory services to grantees.
+Norma Altshuler is a Portfolio Manager at USAID’s Development Innovation Ventures, where for the past two years she has contributed to the strategic and operational development of the program, managed several partnerships, and co-led the team's evaluation and advisory services to grantees.
 Norma recently completed a secondment in Uganda as an adviser to GiveDirectly on its operations and partnerships in East Africa.
 Previously, Norma evaluated development programs and disseminated policy-related results for Innovations for Poverty Action (IPA), the Center for Effective Global Action (CEGA), and Mathematica Policy Research, managing or supporting projects in Uganda, Kenya and Tanzania.
 She holds a graduate degree in public policy from the University of California at Berkeley and an undergraduate degree from Bryn Mawr College.
 Norma is currently on a special assignment to the Global Innovation Fund (GIF), where she is working to develop the organization’s investment process and portfolio monitoring and support capacities.